codex-team/editor.js/README.md

 ## ⭐️ If you like a project

-If you like Editor.js you can support project improvements and development a new features with a small donation on [Open Collective](https://opencollective.com/editorjs) or [Patreon](https://www.patreon.com/editorjs)
+If you like Editor.js you can support project improvements and development of new features with a small donation on [Open Collective](https://opencollective.com/editorjs) or [Patreon](https://www.patreon.com/editorjs)

 ## Documentation